Elif Shafak: Fiction

 Following Margaret Atwood, David Mitchell and Sjon, Shafak was selected as the 2017 writer for the Future Library project.
-Her work The Last Taboo is the third part of a collection of 100 literary works that will not be published until 2114.
+Her work The Last Taboo is the fourth part of a collection of 100 literary works that will not be published until 2114.

 Shafak's 2019 novel 10 Minutes 38 Seconds in This Strange World, revolving around the life of an Istanbul sex worker, was shortlisted for the Booker Prize.
 In 2019, Shafak was investigated by Turkish prosecutors for addressing child abuse and sexual violence in her fiction writing.

 Shafak released her twelfth novel The Island of Missing Trees in 2021.

+Her 2024 novel is There are Rivers in the Sky, a split-timeline novel about water, that reaches from the Assyrian king Ashurbanipal to a hydrologist in present day London.

 Non-fiction

 Shafak's non-fiction essays in Turkish have been collected in four books: Med-Cezir (2005), Firarperest (2010), Şemspare (2012) and Sanma ki Yalnızsın (2017).

 In 2020, Shafak published How to Stay Sane in an Age of Division.

 In the media

 Shafak has written for Time, The Guardian, La Repubblica, The New Yorker, The New York Times, Der Spiegel and New Statesman.

 Shafak has been a panellist or commentator on BBC World, Euronews and Al Jazeera English.

+Until 2009, when she transferred to Habertürk, Shafak was a writer for the newspaper Zaman, which was known for its affiliation with Fethullah Gülen.

 In July 2017, Elif Shafak was chosen as a "castaway" on BBC Radio 4's Desert Island Discs.

 Shafak has been a TEDGlobal speaker three times.